LNG Hrvatska: Onshore part of the terminal

 The onshore part of the LNG terminal consists of the jetty head, breasting dolphins for FSRU berthing, mooring dolphins for FSRU and LNG carrier berthing, quick release hooks, the access bridge, the high-pressure offloading arms with connecting pipeline, pig launching station, firefighting system, terminal control building, and associated facilities.
 The FSRU vessel is moored to the jetty and connected to the high-pressure offloading arms through which natural gas enters the connecting pipeline.
 In addition to the mooring of the FSRU, the jetty is also designed for the indirect acceptance of the LNG carrier, which is moored side by side to the FSRU vessel during transfer of the LNG.

 Jetty head is the main part of the jetty, constructed as a platform on concrete piles.
 High pressure offloading arms with a connection to the connecting pipeline are located on the top part of the jetty head.
 The natural gas is transported through the connecting pipeline to the Omišalj gas node where the connecting pipeline is connected to transmission system of the Republic of Croatia.
 Breasting dolphins for FSRU vessel berthing are constructed on concrete piles, equipped with fenders for safe berthing of the FSRU vessel.

 The mooring dolphins for FSRU vessel and LNG carrier mooring are constructed on concrete piles, equipped with quick release hook mooring system to carry out unmooring of FSRU vessel in a safe and fast way in case of emergency.
 The jetty head, breasting dolphins and mooring dolphins for FSRU and LNG carrier berthing are connected by catwalks.
 A 90 m access bridge, with access pavement and sidewalk, connects the jetty head with onshore part of the jetty.

 The connecting gas pipeline, with nominal diameter 1.000 mm and operating pressure of 100 bar is 4.2 km long.
 Starting point of the connecting pipeline is located at the jetty head and the end point is located on the Omišalj gas node.
 Main function of the connecting pipeline is send-out of the natural gas from terminal and its delivery to transmission system of the Republic of Croatia.

 The connecting water supply line, with nominal diameter 90 mm and with a total length of 2.5 km is connected to the public water supply system at manhole near the state road D102.
 Main function of the water supply system is to provide water on the LNG facility for sanitary purposes, as well as for the filling of terminal firefighting water tank.

-Port facility Omišalj-Njivice

-Special Purpose Port – Industrial Port LNG Terminal, Omišalj-Njivice is placed on the north part of the Krk island, 1.7 NM southeast of the Cape Tenka Punta.